Seven definitions of bipartite bound entanglement: Further definitions of distillability

 Hence, if we have a sequence $d_1,d_2,\dotsc$ with $d_i\to\infty$ and for which $\lim_i \delta(\rho|d_i,R)= \liminf_d \delta(\rho|d,R)$, then also $2^{M_{d_i}}\to\infty$ and $\lim_i \delta(\rho|2^{M_{d_i}},R)=\liminf_d \delta(\rho|d,R)$ due to $\omega<1$.
 This proofs the above intuitive implication. \end{proof}

-\section{Convergent rate distillability}
+\subsection{Convergent rate distillability}

-The definitions in Section~\ref{sec_collection_defs} represent various approaches to bound entanglement.
+The definitions in Section~\ref{sec_collection_defs} of the main text represent various approaches to bound entanglement.
 Despite of their variety, they are either based on an infimum over the one-norm or require the production of some entangled state.
 A different strategy is to require a convergent rate as the number of copies increases.
-The following definition is based on definitions used in Ref.~[\onlinecite{hashinglater}] and in Ref.~[\onlinecite{Rains1999}].
+The following definition is based on definitions used in Refs.~[\onlinecite{Rains1999}, \onlinecite{hashinglater}].

 For a given state $\rho$, we consider a sequence of LOCC protocols $(\Lambda_n)_n$ such that there exists a corresponding sequence of dimensions $(d_n)_n$ obeying

 A bipartite state $\rho$ is \emph{convergent rate-distillable}, if